godotengine/godot-docs/getting_started/step_by_step/resources.rst

 Nodes and resources
 -------------------

-So far, :ref:`Nodes <class_Node>`
-have been the most important datatype in Godot as most of the behaviors and features of the engine are implemented through them.
-There is another datatype that is equally important:
+Up to this tutorial, we focused on the :ref:`Node <class_Node>` class in Godot as that's the one you use to code behavior and and most of the engine's features rely on them.
+There is another datatype that is just as important:
 :ref:`Resource <class_Resource>`.

-Where *Nodes* focus on behaviors, such as drawing a sprite, drawing a 3D model, physics, GUI controls, etc,

-**Resources** are mere **data containers**.
-This means that they don't do any action nor process any information.
-Resources just contain data.

-Examples of resources are
-:ref:`Texture <class_Texture>`,
-:ref:`Script <class_Script>`,
-:ref:`Mesh <class_Mesh>`,
-:ref:`Animation <class_Animation>`,
-:ref:`AudioStream <class_AudioStream>`,
-:ref:`Font <class_Font>`,
-:ref:`Translation <class_Translation>`,
-etc.
+*Nodes* give you functionality: they draw sprites, 3D models, simulate physics, arrange user interface, etc. **Resources** are **data containers**.
+They don't do anything on their own: instead nodes use the data contained in resources.

-When Godot saves or loads (from disk) a scene (.tscn or .scn), an image (png, jpg), a script (.gd) or pretty much anything, that file is considered a resource.
+Anything Godot saves or loads from disk is a resource.
+Be it a scene (a .tscn or an .scn file), an image, a script...
+Here are some ``Resource`` examples:
+:ref:`Texture <class_Texture>`, :ref:`Script <class_Script>`, :ref:`Mesh
+<class_Mesh>`, :ref:`Animation <class_Animation>`, :ref:`AudioStream
+<class_AudioStream>`, :ref:`Font <class_Font>`, :ref:`Translation
+<class_Translation>`.

-When a resource is loaded from disk, **it is always loaded once**.
-That means, if there is a copy of that resource already loaded in memory, trying to load the resource again will return the same copy again and again.
-This corresponds with the fact that resources are just data containers, so there is no need to have them duplicated.
+When the engine loads a resource from disk, **it only loads it once**.
+If a copy of that resource is already in memory, trying to load the resource again will return the same copy every time.
+As resources only contain data there is no need to duplicate them.

-Typically, every object in Godot (Node, Resource, or anything else) can export properties.
-Properties can be of many types (like a string, integer, Vector2, etc) and one of those types can be a resource.
-This means that both nodes and resources can contain resources as properties.
+Every object, be it a Node or a Resource, can export properties.
+There are many types of Properties like String, integer, Vector2, etc., and any of these types can become a resource.
+This means that both nodes and resources can contain resources as properties:
-To make it a little more visual:

 .. image:: img/nodes_resources.png

 External vs built-in
 --------------------

-The resource properties can reference resources in two ways, *external* (on disk) or **built-in**.
+There are two ways to save resources.
+They can be:

+1. **External** to a scene, saved on the disk as individual files.
+2. **Built-in**, saved inside the \*.tscn or the \*.scn file they're attached to.

 To be more specific, here's a :ref:`Texture <class_Texture>` in a :ref:`Sprite <class_Sprite>` node: